kargibora/ceng501-final-project/README.md

 Table above shows the loss calculations of the different models on the ImageNet and PaintByNumber test sets.
 The loss values are calculated in the `adain_main.py`, `sanet_main.py` and `linear_transfer_main.py` scripts.

 It can be observed that we got a lower balanced loss than the paper versions in some circumstances; however, it is evident that the model we trained performs poorly for the classical loss challenge for all models.
 One probable explanation for the divergences in model performance is that we did not tune the β hyperparameter in our models.
-Second, we found some technical issues in our test function that prevented us from training with larger test datasets.
-All of the challenges encountered in this project can be found under the Problems/Error section.
+Second, we found some technical issues in our test function that prevented us from testing with larger test datasets.
+This issue is related to the GPU memory that my local laptop has, so to deal with this issue, we limited our test data size to 2000.
+In future works, this can be solved, and we can extend our project to cover all the test data that we have.

 In Figure 2.3, the authors show the distribution of the classical AST style loss values for four different AST models.
 It is explained that the main problem with this graph is how counter-intuitive the under-stylization and the over-stylization term means.
 It should be expected that if a stylized image is over-stylized, it should attain lower style loss, whereas if it is under-stylized, it should attain higher.
 Figure 3.1 shows the loss distribution of the balanced AST style loss function for different architectures.
 It can be seen that with this newly proposed method, over-stylized images attain lower loss values, whereas under-stylized images attain higher.